charite-uwatwembi/DSA-25Questions-in-js/README.md

- i am trying out DSA Questions in javascript.
+ i am trying out some DSA Questions in javascript.